freenas/freenas-docs/userguide/intro.rst

 * Docker has been removed as a :ref:`Virtual Machines <VMs>` option.

-* The :guilabel:`Delay VM boot Until VNC Connects` setting has been added to the first step of the
+* :guilabel:`Delay VM boot Until VNC Connects` has been added to the first step of the
   :ref:`Virtual Machine Wizard <Creating VMs>`.